rightjs/rightjs-docs/docs/en/plugins/sizzle.md

 ## What And Why, :what

-By default RightJS uses native css selectors that majority of modern browsers provide, this way we have fast support of majority of standard CSS selectors up to the Level 3.
+By default RightJS supports standard CSS3 selectors only.

 Sizzle is an external css selectors engine that provides a full stack CSS3 selectors support on all browsers, plus it provides several additional